 To allow for those times when a student is sick, in an accident, or has an emergency, the school allows students to take a cut without jeopardizing their grade, provided they do not over-cut (see the table below).
 For each class, the student is allowed a maximum number of absences, depending upon the credit hours of the course.
 The following chart shows the maximum allowed absence(s) and the penalty for excessive absences.
-When a student is absent from a class that meets for two or more consecutive hours, the student will receive an additional absence, (i.e. a two-credit course meeting back to back the student would receive 4 allowable absences).
+When a student is absent from a class that meets for two or more consecutive hours, the student will receive an additional absence, (i.e. a three-credit course meeting back-to-back the student would receive 5 allowable absences).
 NOTE: A student cannot miss more than 10 minutes of a class session to be considered present.
 If a student arrives 10 minutes or more late to class or leaves class with more than 10 minutes remaining, the student will be marked absent.

-1-credit course 1 absence Allowed 2 absences 1 letter grade 3 absences 2 letter grades Caution: If 4 absences Automatic failure tempted to "cut" 2-credit course Non- Consecutive 3 absences Consecutive 4 absences Allowed a class session, the student should exercise 4 absences 5 absences 1 letter grade 5 absences 6 absences 2 letter grades wisdom, 6 absences 7 absences Automatic failure seriously considering the 3-credit course 4 absences 5 absences Allowed possibility of a 5 absences 6 absences 1 letter grade later illness or 6 absences 7 absences 2 letter grades family 7 absences 8 absences Automatic failure emergency.
+1-credit course 1 absence Allowed 2 absences 1 letter grade

+3 absences 4 absences 2 letter grades Automatic failure Caution: If 2-credit course Non- Consecutive 3 absences 4 absences 5 absences 6 absences Consecutive 4 absences 5 absences 6 absences 7 absences Allowed 1 letter grade 2 letter grades Automatic failure tempted to "cut" a class session, the student should exercise wisdom, 3-credit course 4 absences 5 absences 6 absences 7 absences 5 absences 6 absences 7 absences 8 absences Allowed 1 letter grade 2 letter grades Automatic failure seriously considering the possibility of a later illness or family emergency.
 Class sessions missed later due to illness could put the total number of absences in excess of the maximum allowed, resulting in a grade penalty or failure of the course.

-2. Absences Due to School Business
+2. Absences Due to College Business

 Attendance records will be sent to the Office of the Registrar on a weekly basis.
-When a student is absent due to school business which was at the request of the College and approved by the Chief Academic Officer, this is considered an excused absence.
+When a student is absent due to college business, which was the request of the College and approved by the Chief Academic Officer/Provost, this is considered an excused absence.
 The student's attendance records will be adjusted accordingly at the end of the semester.